NikolaOjkicCode/Humble_Beginnings/README.md

 # Humble Beginnings

-        This repository is meant to show my progress of learning coding starting with my first and second book and all the coding courses i attended
+        This repository is meant to show my progress of learning coding, starting with my first and second book and all the coding courses i attended